06 Apr How do I stop touching my face?

 It’s truer now.

 So we have to think about things we’ve never had to think about.
 We have to relearn what we once trusted as sacrosanct.
 And just to make things more uncomfortable, we must somehow unlearn what we’ve been doing since before we were born.
-These are the very postures that symbolize thinking, coincidentally like this photo on this website.
+These are the very postures that symbolize thinking.

 So how the heck do stop touching my face?
 I don’t know.
 What I do know is I now have to think about it.
 And if it’s hard, then it’s probably working.